Create a Quit Smoking Vision Board on Your Phone

 Evidence-based quit tools belong on your motivation board as shortcuts, not decorations.
 Add the phone number, app icon, medication reminder, or support text you can actually use when your palms get sweaty around a lighter.

 - Counseling gives you a plan for triggers, stress, lapses, and repeat craving patterns. - Nicotine replacement therapy can reduce withdrawal while you break the cigarette routine.
-The FDA describes nicotine replacement products as ways to help reduce withdrawal symptoms while a person works on quitting tobacco source. - Prescription medications may help some adults and should be discussed with a clinician. - Quitline numbers and support contacts reduce the need to argue with yourself alone. - App routines can make craving notes, streaks, money saved, and health milestones easier to review.
+The FDA describes nicotine replacement products as ways to help reduce withdrawal symptoms while a person works on quitting tobacco the FDA smoking data. - Prescription medications may help some adults and should be discussed with a clinician. - Quitline numbers and support contacts reduce the need to argue with yourself alone. - App routines can make craving notes, streaks, money saved, and health milestones easier to review.

 Limitations